 3.a & b.
-Alternative The standard MTW waiver provides that when an alternative Reexamination Schedulefor . .
-Households (PH & HCV) at least one interim adjustment per year at the request of the household, if the household gross income has decreased by 10% or more.
+Alternative The standard MTW waiver provides that when an alternative Reexamination Schedule for reexamination schedule is established, the housing authority must allow Households (PH & HCV) at least one interim adjustment per year at the request of the household, if the household gross income has decreased by 10% or more.
 Instead, HC is proposing that households can request a hardship exemption under HC's Hardship Policy that will address a decrease in income or a rent burden above 40% of a household's current monthly adjusted income.